 The course fosters a range of transferable skills including communication, critical thinking, research skills and creativity.

-We are housed in the new, custom-built 400s block with specialist classrooms equipped with a data projector which is connected to the College network.
-Students can access resources on the internet on their own devices as there is reliable College Wi-Fi in the room.
+The department is well resourced, with lots of material online you can access at any time.
 There are also small rooms for the conversation classes, where you go once a week in groups of 2 to 4 to practise your speaking skills for 45 minutes.
-Such resources not only allow for improved teaching & learning during timetabled lessons but also allow each individual student to develop their skills at their own pace & in their own time.
+Such resources not only allow for improved teaching & learning during timetabled lessons but also give each individual student the opportunity to develop their skills at their own pace & in their own time.

 There are three of us in the Spanish department.
 All are native speakers from different countries in South America, which is extremely advantageous from a linguistic as well as a cultural perspective.